shrivastavarashmi/SampleSpringBatchScheduler/README.md

 Below information can be used to verify the application running on App Service :

-* Hit the healthcheck url  `https://{appservicename}.azurewebsites.net/actuator/health` to see if your app service is up and running.
+* Hit the health check url  `https://{appservicename}.azurewebsites.net/actuator/health` to see if your app service is up and running.
 It should display below json output :

  ``{"status":"UP"}``